caam37830/homework-0-template/README.md

 Write a python script [`fizzbuzz.py`](fizzbuzz.py) which prints the numbers from 1 to 100, but for multiples of 3 print "fizz" instead of the number, for multiples of 5 print "buzz" instead of the number, and for multiples of both 3 and 5 print "fizzbuzz" instead of the number.

-The output of the first few lines should look like
+The first few lines of output should look like
 ```
 1
 2